holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

 <!---->

-*   **Partnerships**: <mark>Manage product discovery, research and activation for all client and brand partner platform integrations including but not limited to API, CMS, video, and data services.
+*   **Partnerships**: <mark>Manage product discovery, research, and activation</mark> for all client and brand partner platform integrations including but not limited to API, CMS, video, and data services.

 <!---->

-*   **People**: Recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.
+*   **People**: <mark>Recruit and onboard new talent while providing leadership and mentorship for a team of first and third-party product managers, designers, and developers.

 Problems I worked on...